agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 AMI.
-Each non-general group is **tainted** so that nothing schedules onto it unless it explicitly tolerates the taint — a taint, not a mere label, because a label-only `nodeSelector` keeps *your* pods off a node but does not stop EKS system pods or future workloads from landing there (DEPLOYMENT_EKS.md §2.1).
+Each non-general group is **tainted** so that nothing schedules onto it unless it explicitly tolerates the taint — a taint, not a mere label, because a label-only `nodeSelector` keeps *your* pods off a node but does not stop EKS system pods or future workloads from landing there.
 The taint flips the default to "nothing lands here unless invited," which is the correct posture for an isolation boundary.

 | Node group | Label / taint | Default type | Role / plane | desired (e2e / bench) |